abdelrahmanhosny/blog/tech/EDA/_posts/2019-12-06-getting-started-with-openroad-2.md

 <!--more-->

+> Disclaimer: I'm part of OpenROAD project team.
+Thanks to all my colleagues for putting together this effort.

 > NOTE: If you are reading this post after July 2020, the chances are that this post is obsolete and there is another up-to-date writing on OpenROAD.
 Please, see other posts on this blog or refer to the OpenROAD website.

 ## Operating system